abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/mongodb-on-azure/golang-on-azure/baseline-testing.md

 nano index.html
 ```

 Paste the following HTML code inside.
 This builds a simple, styled web page with a header, a welcome message, and a button using Bootstrap.
-Save the file with CTRL+O and exit with CTRL+X.

 ```html
 <!DOCTYPE html>